 LINZ cannot correct practitioner errors.
 For instance if an error in spelling is the result of a practitioner using the incorrect spelling in the instrument, the practitioner must correct the error.

-To change or correct names on the register see Changing or correcting names in the RGL’s records.
+To change or correct names on the register see Changing or correcting names on the register.

 Where an error is made within a registered instrument by a practitioner, for example typographical errors in an easement instrument, the errors cannot be corrected by LINZ.
 Once registered the document is a permanent record in the register and cannot be altered.
 Any ‘alteration’ must be achieved with subsequent registration (for example surrender of the incorrect easement and registration of a new easement).

-See registration errors and the Alterations to the Register Guideline – LINZG20779 for more information.
+See Alterations to the Register Guideline – LINZG20779 for more information.

 The RGL has limited powers of alteration under section 21 Land Transfer Act 2017 (LTA).
 Any alteration made under those powers must be made in accordance with the Alterations to the Register Guideline 2018 – LINZG20779.